bonomali/new-project-ny/README.md

 ```

 Note that as long as Docker is installed properly, minikube should use
-Docker as its driver, and a separate Hypervisor should be necessary to
+Docker as its driver, and a separate Hypervisor should not be necessary to
 install.

 To build and run: